sophistone/twalk/README.md

 If the operation will not change a tree at all, `:make-node` can simply return the given node instead of replicating it. i.e., `(fn [node _] node)` is enough in such cases.

+You can also specify those functions as arguments to twalk instead of mappings in ctx:

+    (twalk branch? children make-node pre post ctx node)

 ### Process subtree with temporalily changed context

 You can change context only on children and descendants of a certan node.